 - Exercise your legs and abdominals with underwater flutter kicks.
 While seated, keep your legs underwater and extend them straight out.
 Do your best to keep them straight as you kick them one at a time as if you were swimming.
 Maintain these kicks for 30 seconds or until you become tired.

-PLAN FOR A DAILY HOT TUB EXERCISE ROUTINE
+A DAILY HOT TUB EXERCISE ROUTINE CAN HELP RELIEVE ARTHRITIS PAIN AND STIFFNESS

-Another thing to remember is to do what you can as often as you are comfortably able to.
-Improvements in arthritis pain and health, in general, is a gradual process that requires patience.
-And it requires doing range-of-motion exercises like stretching every day and strength-building exercises every other day.
+Remember to do what you can as often as you are comfortably able to.
+Improving arthritis pain and health is a gradual process that takes patience and requires doing range-of-motion exercises like stretching every day and strength-building exercises every other day.

-You should, of course, tailor your exercise routine to how you are feeling on any given day.
-But it may be beneficial for gradual arthritis relief to make time as often as possible for hot tub exercises.
-With a hot tub at home, you can develop a daily routine for immersive movement and self-care.
-It helps to have a reliable hot tub that’s ready to work for you as you workout each day.
+You should, of course, tailor your exercise routine to how you feel on any given day.
+It may be beneficial for gradual arthritis relief to make time as often as possible for hot tub exercises.
+Set yourself up for success — a Hot Spring® spa at home will be ready when you are — to unleash your best self, every day.

 We design quality home hot tubs with innovative features such as touch screen controls and the FreshWater® Salt System to keep the spa ready and easy to use every day.
 Reach out to a dealer near you to find the perfect home spa for your hot tub exercise routine.